didsomeonecloneme/didsomeonecloneme.github.io/_docs/enterprise_tutorial_enable_log_monitoring.md

 tags: [enable, log monitoring]
 ---

 Enabling Log Monitoring is possible via the DSCM Enterprise Dashboard.
+Please note that Log Monitoring requires an Entra ID Premium P1 or P2 license in the protected tenant.

 1. Login into the Enterprise Dashboard
 2. Open the "Installations overview" tab